-Washington D.C., partner Mike Remington was interviewed by the Copyright Alliance as part of an introductory series on members of the Alliance’s Legal Advisory Board, which Mike has served on since August 2011.
+Washington D.C., partner Mike Remington was interviewed by Copyright Alliance as part of an introductory series on members of the Alliance’s Legal Advisory Board, which Mike has served on since August 2011.

-Over the course of this year, the Copyright Alliance (a non-profit, non-partisan public interest and educational organization representing artists, creators, and innovators across the spectrum of copyright disciplines) will interview each advisory board member on their thoughts about ideas and expression.
+Over the course of this year, Copyright Alliance (a non-profit, non-partisan public interest and educational organization representing artists, creators, and innovators across the spectrum of copyright disciplines) will interview each advisory board member on their thoughts about ideas and expression.
 Copyright Alliance Board members include BMI, ASCAP, NBCUniversal, Reed Elsevier, the Recording Academy, TimeWarner and Viacom.

 Mike described his law practice as three-fold: copyright law with some associated trademark, rights of publicity and privacy work; governmental affairs work in the areas of intellectual property law and civil justice reform; and a healthy dose of pro bono charitable and educational work.